acolinisi/hpsc/README-scs.md

 There are two options for creating this intemediate clone: either clone the whole repository or clone individual components.

-* Option A: clone the whole repository
+### Option A: clone the whole repository

 Clone the repository from the `scsrt` server to your online host and re-point the submodule paths to refer to the server via SSH (`sdk/qemu` requires an extra step because it uses submodules itself):

 	$ git clone scsrt:/projects/boeing/your_scs_username/hpsc
 	$ cd hpsc
 	$ sed -i 's#url = /#url = scsrt:/#' .gitmodules
 	$ git submodule init
 	$ git submodule update sdk/qemu
 	$ sed -i 's#url = /#url = scsrt:/#' sdk/qemu/.gitmodules
 	$ git submodule update --recursive

 For each component you are interested in, add the Internet remote clone, for example, for HPPS Linux:

 	$ cd ssw/hpps/linux
 	$ git remote add gh git@github.com:ISI-apex/linux.git

 To fetch commits from the server and push them to the (Internet) remote:

 	$ cd ssw/hpps/linux
 	$ git fetch origin
 	$ git push gh origin/somebranch:somebranch

 Or, to push commits to the server:

 	$ cd ssw/hpps/linux
 	$ git push origin hpsc:hpsc

-* Option B: clone individual components
+### Option B: clone individual components

 Clone each component your are interested in, e.g. for HPPS Linux:

 	$ git clone scsrt:/projects/boeing/your_scs_username/hpsc/ssw/hpps/linux
 	$ cd linux
 	$ git remote add gh git@github.com:ISI-apex/linux.git

 Fetching commits from server and pushing them to other remotes is same as for Option A.

-* Option C: add a remote to existing clone
+### Option C: add a remote to an existing clone

 If you already have a clone of an existing component, then you can add the server clone as remote, e.g. for HPPS Linux:

 	$ cd your/existing/linux
 	$ git remote add scsrt scsrt:/projects/boeing/your_scs_username/hpsc/ssw/hpps/linux

 To fetch commits from the server and push them to the above remote:

 	$ cd ssw/hpps/linux
 	$ git fetch scsrt
 	$ git push origin scsrt/somebranch:somebranch

 Or, to push commits to the server:

 	$ cd ssw/hpps/linux
 	$ git push scsrt somebranch:somebranch

+## Pushing into a clone

 Note that to push, the destination repo on the server must not be checked out at the branch to which you are pushing.
 If it is, then either push to a